What major should I select?

 Almost all medical schools in the U.S. participate in the centralized application service, American Medical College Application Service, (AMCAS).
 This is a computerized application process requiring students to designate the school(s) to which they are applying.
 Students will complete the application forms online.
 AMCAS verifies all the information and forwards the completed applications to the designated school(s).
 The school(s) review the application and determine if the student is qualified to receive a secondary application.
 The secondary application may be as simple as a request for letters of evaluation or as complex as another application.
 Once the secondary application is complete, the student will be invited for an interview.

 Things to remember with this process:

 What else do I have to do?

 The MCAT is computer based and given multiple times during the year.
-If you have completed or have almost completed the coursework and are prepared to take the exam, it is best to take the exam in April of your junior year.
+If you have completed or have almost completed the coursework and are prepared to take the exam, it is best to take the exam in April or May of your junior year.
 The exam must be completed before applying to medical school.

 When preparing for the MCAT, prepare as you would for any other course.
 There are good materials available from various sources to guide you in your preparation.
 An excellent source is AAMC who sponsors the MCAT.
 They have practice tests available at a reasonable cost.
-In addition, the biology department at USI usually gives a full length practice exam once or twice a year.
+In addition, the biology department at USI usually gives a full length practice exam twice a year.